 Tips for Planning Your Estate

 - A financial advisor can be a big help in creating a financial and estate plan that takes care of your family.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When you’re planning your estate, you need to take stock of your assets.
 This includes any money you have in a workplace retirement account, which cannot be included in a trust.
 Find out what you’re likely to have when you retire using our free 401(k) calculator.